rose620/Baseball_Stats/README.md

 # Baseball_Stats
-MLB's Statcast data to measure exit velocity, launch angle and vectors of baseball trajectory
+Datacamp project that uses MLB's Statcast data to measure exit velocity, launch angles and vectors of a baseball's trajectory.
+Statcast data shows which pitches are the most difficult to hit and which lead to the most homeruns.